DegreeCalc

 A different type of appeal is the Satisfactory Academic Progress (SAP) appeal.
 If your GPA falls below your school's minimum (typically 2.0) or you fail to complete enough credits, you may lose financial aid eligibility.
 A SAP appeal requires explaining why your grades dropped (illness, family emergency, mental health crisis) and presenting an academic plan for improvement.

 SAP appeals require both a personal statement and an academic plan signed by your advisor.
-Success rates are generally high (60-70%) for first-time appeals with legitimate circumstances.
+The strongest SAP appeals explain the cause, show what changed, and attach an academic recovery plan.
 Track your academic progress with our GPA calculator to stay above SAP thresholds.

 Frequently Asked Questions